Frequently asked questions

 "Is there a luggage limit?"

-No, but remember that soft luggage is easier to store and takes less room than rigid suitcases.
-If coming by car, we recommend leaving your cases in the car.
+• If you're on a self-drive boat, soft luggage is easier to store and takes up less space than rigid suitcases.
+If you're coming by car, we recommend leaving your cases in the car.

 "Are credit cards accepted everywhere?"